Eliza Armstrong case: A £5 virgin

-With the help of Josephine Butler and Bramwell Booth of the Salvation Army, Stead got in touch with Rebecca Jarrett, a reformed prostitute and brothel-keeper who was staying with Mrs Butler in Winchester as an assistant.
-Although Mrs Butler had no problem with Rebecca's meeting Stead, she did not know Stead's reason for doing so.
+With the help of Josephine Butler and Bramwell Booth of the Salvation Army, Stead got in touch with Rebecca Jarrett, a reformed prostitute and brothel-keeper who was staying with Butler in Winchester as an assistant.
+Although Butler had no problem with Rebecca's meeting Stead, she did not know Stead's reason for doing so.

 Stead prevailed upon Jarrett to help him to show that a 13-year-old girl could be bought from her parents and transported to the Continent.
 Despite her reluctance about returning to her old brothel contacts for help, Jarrett agreed to help.